dnzckn/TalkingTrees/README.md

 ## Why TalkingTrees?

 **py_trees has no JSON serialization.** While py_trees excels at runtime execution, it lacks the ability to save/load trees in a portable format.
 TalkingTrees adds JSON serialization, a visual editor, REST API, and tooling for version control and remote management.
-It doesn't replace py_trees—it extends it.
+It doesn't replace py_trees - it extends it.

 ## Core Features